hidekoji/coursera_getting_and_cleaning_data/README.md

 }
 ````

-So once you created the function, then you can use `lapply` function to do the name converson for all the variable names.
+After you created the function, then you can use `lapply` function to do the name converson for all the variable names.
 With this new descriptive variable names, call `colnames` function and set as column names (aka variable names) for the mean.std.X_merged.labeled data frame. also, set 'ACTIVITY' as descriptive variable name for activitites data frame and 'SUBJECT' for subject_merged data frame.
 Lastly, with `cbind` function, merge these three data frames by columns

 And the R function that takes care of this part goes like this: